phuong-fang/Poggram/README.md

 | `data/poggram.log` | the app log (Settings → Interface → Open log file) |

-**Treat the session file as a credential.** It authorises access to your Telegram account.
-It is encrypted with a key held in the Windows credential store, so copying it to another machine alone won't grant access — but it should not be shared or committed.
+**Treat the session file as a credential.** It authorises access to your Telegram account and should not be share regardless of encryption.